 The next day we used a few of the pages in class— I was shocked.
 So many of my students struggled with concepts that they had nailed way back in October, November, and even just the month before!
 I felt like I had failed my students and began to frantically try to prepare them for the test.

 We spent the next few weeks in “fire drill” mode as we reviewed the test-prep materials ad nauseam (my poor students).
 These weeks were definitely not my proudest moments as a teacher, and I vowed to never again put my students through test-prep boot camp.
 I needed something that would keep concepts fresh in my students’ minds throughout the year.
 Something that would allow them the repetition and practice they needed, without adding a lot to their workloads.
 After doing a little research, I discovered the concept of “Daily Spiral Review”.

 Daily Spiral Review consists of 3-5 daily (M-Th) tasks that cycle through all content standards on a weekly basis.
 This means that students are getting exposure to all concepts on a regular basis all year long.
-This was really a game-changer for me and my students!
+This was really a game-changer for my students and me!

 The Benefits of Spiral Review:

 - “Perfect Portions”: Daily Spiral Review tasks are “bite-sized” pieces that are easy to fit into your day and do not overwhelm your students.”Preview

 - Power”: Since Daily Spiral Reviews cover all standards, students are exposed to concepts that they may not have had formal instruction on.
 This presents a great opportunity for you to build background knowledge and assess where your students are before you even teach a specific lesson; that is POWERFUL!